nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ### 4.3 List all Goals: `list`
 Can't remember what goals you have?
-Use this command to list all goals that you have set.
+Use this command to list all the goals that you have set.
 In addition, you get to view some useful statistics.

 **Format:** `list`